-Bark: Light brown, tinged with orange, to dark brown or nearly black; deeply divided into broad, flat ridges that separate into thick, plate-like scales; shaggy on older trees and novelties, charcoal and pulp.
-Black willow is a good soil stabilizer, especially along stream banks.
+Bark: Light brown, tinged with orange, to dark brown or nearly black; deeply divided into broad, flat ridges that separate into thick, plate-like scales; shaggy on older trees especially along stream banks.
 Cuttings root easily when planted in moist soil, and the dense mat of roots holds the soil in place.
 Willow's naturally occurring chemical salicin was an original component of aspirin and is still used today, although it is now manufactured artificially rather than extracted from willow.
 Before the development of plastics, black willow was used for artificial human limbs.

-Twigs: Slender, orangish-brown, with a bitter aspirin taste; buds are small, covered by one scale; twigs are brittle and easily broken at the junction with the previous year's growth
+Twigs: Slender, orange-brown, with a bitter aspirin taste; buds small, covered by one scale; twigs brittle and easily broken at the junction with the previous year's growth

 Values and Uses: Willow wood is light and soft.
-Although not a major timber tree, the wood has been used in boxes and crates, as core stock in furniture, for woodenware
+Although not a major timber tree, the wood has been used in boxes and crates, as core stock in furniture, for woodenware and novelties, charcoal and pulp.
+Black willow is a good soil stabilizer,